sebekos/englishtogorbyoyo/README.txt

 8. Press 'Connect Your Application'
 9. Create a '.env' folder in the main directory.
 Copy 'Connection String Only' into the .env file so it reads as follows mongoURI=mongodb+srv://<username>:<password>@englishdb-pous3.mongodb.net/test?retryWrites=true&w=majority
 10. Enter in the newly created user under <username> and <password> into the fields of step 9

+Frontend Tests =>

+1. Change directory into the client folder.
+2. Run 'npm run test'
+This will run 4 tests, two on the Alert component and two on the Display component.